ctlab/GADMA/docs/source/user_manual/hands_on.rst

 Example 4
 -----------

 Consider some AFS file ``fs_data.fs``.
 There is a spectrum for three populations: YRI, CEU, CHB.
-However axes are mixed up: CHB, YRI, CEU.
-To run GADMA we should order them from most ancient to most recent:
+However, the axes are mixed up: CHB, YRI, CEU.
+To run GADMA we should reorder them from most ancient to most recent:

 .. code-block:: none